 Also including a variety of spare parts; tools; manual; jacks.

 Currently on Lithuanian register with Permit to Fly.

 Asking price Euro 205,000 excluding EU VAT.
 Also a spare zero-timed 445 hp engine available separately.

-An exceptional Sukhoi 26M that we sold when brand-new from the Sukhoi factory to Italy and then subsequently to two other owners, so we have known it throughout its life.
+An exceptional Sukhoi 26M that we sold when brand-new from the Sukhoi factory to Italy and then subsequently to three other owners, so we have known it throughout its life.